rotheconrad/Breakwright/README.md

 This complements `break_viz_plus.py` by giving a macroscopic alignment view.

+THIS SCRIPT IS THE LEAST FINISHED OF ALL AND IS CURRENTLY NOT WORKING RIGHT

 #### 🧠 Overview
 `break_dotplot.py` renders **dotplot-style figures** from **PAF** (contigs→reference):
 - **Full-genome dotplot** — concatenates reference chromosomes on the X-axis.